civilcfd/civilcfd.github.io/README.md

-Civil-CFD allows civil engineering practioners to develop CFD models of water infrastructure projects using a purpose built, graphical solver.
+Civil-CFD allows civil engineering practioners to develop computational fluid dynamics (CFD) models of water infrastructure projects using a purpose built, graphical solver.

 Key features of Civil-CFD include:
 * Meshing tool that takes STL files as input to generate an orthogonal mesh that preserves complex geometries